ACCESS AND SUPPORT PROGRAM

 Linking people to services to help them stay at home

-Due to their diversity, some older people, younger people and their carers find it difficult to access services that can help them to remain living independently in the community.
+Due to their diversity, some older people, younger people with disability and their carers find it difficult to access services that can help them to remain living independently in the community.
 Our staff provide information about services that are available to meet their needs, how they can support them and how they can access them.

 Diversity refers to people from culturally and linguistically diverse backgrounds, Aboriginals and Torres Strait Islanders, people who are homeless or at risk of homelessness, those experiencing financial hardship, people with dementia and people who are gay, lesbian, bisexual, transgender or intersex.

 Our experienced staff can also assist aged care, disability and health care service providers to better understand cultural and diversity factors that may impact on client’s service needs.
 Please call direct on 9275 6901 or contact us.
 Also see our cultural profiles on religious and cultural values and traditions that can influence community attitudes on ageing, disabilities and caring and our research and evaluation reports.